-2. Term similarity based on general knowledge
+2 Term similarity based on general knowledge

 In IR, any similarity metric in the vector space models is driven by lexical matching.
-When small training material is available, few words can be effectively used and the resulting document similarity metrics are very weak.
-Semantic generalizations overcome data sparseness problems in IR as contributions from different but semantically similar words are made available.
+When small training material is available, few words can be effectively used and the resulting document similarity metrics may be inaccurate.
+Semantic generalizations overcome data sparseness problems as contributions from different but semantically similar words are made available.

-Methods for the induction of semantically inspired word clusters have been widely used in language modeling and lexical acquisition tasks (e.g. (Clark & Weir, 2002)).
+Methods for the induction of semantically inspired word clusters have been widely used in language modeling and lexical acquisition tasks (e.g. (Clark and Weir, 2002)).
 The main resource employed in most works is WordNet (Fellbaum, 1998) which contains three subhierarchies: for nouns, verbs and adjectives.
 Each hierarchy represents lexicalized concepts (or senses) organized according to an "is-a-kind-of" relation.
 A concept s is described by a set of words syn(s) called synset.
-The words $w \in syn(s)$ are synonyms according to the sense s.
+The words syn(s) are synonyms according to the sense s.

 For example, the words line, argumentation, logical argument and line of reasoning describe a synset which expresses the methodical process of logical reasoning (e.g. "I can't follow your line of reasoning").
-Each word/term may be lexically related to more than one synset depending on the senses that it assumes.
-The word line is also present in the synset line, dividing line, demarcation and contrast, to emphasize that a line denotes a conceptual separation or demarcation (e.g. "there is a narrow line between sanity and insanity").

-In the next section we define a term similarity measure based on the WN noun hierarchy.
-Such hierarchy is a direct acyclic graph1 in which the edges establish the direct_isa relations between two synsets.
+Each word/term may be lexically related to more than one synset depending on its senses.
+The word line is also a member of the synset line, dividing line, demarcation and contrast, as a line denotes also a conceptual separation (e.g. "there is a narrow line between sanity and insanity").
+The Wordnet noun hierarchy is a direct acyclic graph1 in which the edges establish the direct_isa relations between two synsets.

-2.1.
-The Conceptual Density
+2.1 The Conceptual Density

 The automatic use of WordNet for NLP and IR tasks has proved to be very complex.
 First, how the topological distance among senses is related to their corresponding conceptual distance is unclear.
 The pervasive lexical ambiguity is also problematic as it impacts on the measure of conceptual distances between word pairs.
 Second, the approximation of a set of concepts by means of their generalization in the hierarchy implies a conceptual loss that affects the target IR (or NLP) tasks.
 For example, black and white are colors but are also chess pieces and this impacts on the similarity score that should be used in IR applications.
-Attempts to solve the above problems relates to cuts in the hierarchy (e.g. (Li & Abe, 1998; Resnik, 1997)) by using corpus statistics.
+Attempts to solve the above problems a priori map lexicals to specific generalizations levels, i.e. to cuts in the hierarchy (e.g. (Li and Abe, 1998; Resnik, 1997)), and use corpus statistics for weighting the resulting mappings.
 For several tasks (e.g. in TC) this is unsatisfactory: different contexts of the same corpus (e.g. documents) may require different generalizations of the same word as they independently impact on the document similarity.

-On the contrary, the Conceptual Density (CD) (Agirre & Rigau, 1996) is a flexible semantic similarity which depends on the generalizations of word senses not referring to any fixed level of the hierarchy.
-Its formal definition is given in what follows.
+On the contrary, the Conceptual Density (CD) (Agirre and Rigau, 1996) is a flexible semantic similarity which depends on the generalizations of word senses not referring to any fixed level of the hierarchy.
+The CD defines a metrics according to the topological structure of WordNet and can be seemingly applied to two or more words.
+The measure hereafter defined specializes the definition in (Basili et al., 2004) to word pairs.